GLIMS-RGI/rgi_user_guide/_sources/regions/rgi08.md

 ## Changes from version 6.0 to 7.0

+**Kebnekaise massif in Sweden**

-All glaciers near the Kebnekaise massif in Sweden in Sweden [have been corrected for a map projection shift](https://github.com/GLIMS-RGI/rgi7_scripts/issues/36).
-Four "nominal glaciers" (glaciers represented by an ellipse since no outline was available) in the east of the region were deleted, as they do not appear to be glaciers.
+All glaciers near the Kebnekaise massif [have been corrected for a map projection shift](https://github.com/GLIMS-RGI/rgi7_scripts/issues/36).
+Four "nominal glaciers" (glaciers represented by a circle since no outlines were available) in the east of the region were deleted, as they do not appear to be glaciers.

 ## Additional information